zerosequels/HordeForged/conductor/tracks/project_setup_20251227/plan.md

 This plan outlines the steps to initialize the Xcode project, set up core architectural patterns (ECS for game logic, UIKit+SpriteKit for UI/scene), and establish basic infrastructure for "Horde Forged."

-## Phase 1: Xcode Project and Basic Structure
+## Phase 1: Xcode Project and Basic Structure [checkpoint: 3cf48b5]

 ### Objective
 To create a runnable Xcode project with the foundational app structure and game scene presentation.